MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ### Remove the admin password

-Consider joining the device to Azure AD.
+Consider joining the device to Microsoft Entra ID (formerly named Azure AD).
 By doing so, you can enable a policy that removes the local admin password.
 (WIP - expand this)

 ## Set a UEFI password

 The Unified Extensible Firmware Interface (UEFI) is a specification that defines a software interface between an operating system and platform firmware.
 By setting a UEFI password, you add an additional layer of security, preventing unauthorized users from making changes to the device's firmware settings.
 Set a strong UEFI password and ensure it's stored in a secure location.
 This password should be complex, combining letters, numbers, and special characters.

+It's recommended to set a UEFI password using Surface Enterprise Management Mode (SEMM).

 ### Enroll Surface Hub 3 into SEMM

+1. Download Surface UEFI Configurator from [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703).

-1. WIP: add steps to set password
+2. WIP: add steps to set password

 ## Physically secure Surface Hub 3